 - Clothes

-- Poles
+- Trekking Poles

 - GPS technology

 So let’s go into a bit more detail about this these bits of kit so you can maximise your speed hiking experience and performance.
-We’ll compare the main differences between your usual hiking gear and speed hiking gear.
+We’ll compare the main differences between your usual gear and speed hiking gear.

 Footwear

 No matter what type of hiking you’re doing, you should be wearing hiking boots.
 If you’re speed hiking, you’ll want decent traction to avoid slipping as you turn corners and descend trails at an increased speed.
-Because you’ll be working harder and getting hotter, having breathable footwear is also necessary for comfort.
-With hiking long distances, you’ll want decent waterproofing too.
+Because you’ll be working harder and getting hotter, having breathable footwear is also ideal for comfort.
+With walking long distances, you’ll want decent waterproofing too.
 Whilst comfort, in general, is another important factor when choosing the right pair of hiking boots.

 Backpack